Vivid809/aws-video-analysis-pipeline/README.md

 This project was developed for **CAB432: Cloud Computing** by **Mutahher Naseer** and **Bismillah Sultani**.
 The system bridges the gap between raw video data and meaningful analytics by automating video processing, frame extraction, and object detection using cloud-based architecture.

+🔒 **Security Notice**
+All AWS credentials, API keys, and access tokens used during the original deployment have been **revoked and are no longer active**.
+This repository is provided solely for **educational and portfolio demonstration purposes** — no live services or secrets are exposed.

 ## 🚀 Running the Project

 > ⚠️ **Note:**